bbauska/zombiePolitics/README.md

-brutality against those who questioned state power, relied on the state secrets priv­ ilege to hide its crimes, and increasingly reduced those public spheres that were designed to protect children to containment centers and warehouses that modeled themselves after prisons.
+brutality against those who questioned state power, relied on the state secrets priv­ ilege to hide its crimes, and increasingly reduced those public spheres that were designed to protect children to containment centers and warehouses that modeled themselves after prisons.</p>

-Fear both altered the landscape of democratic rights and values and dehuman­ ized a population increasingly willing to look the other way as large segments of the population were dehumanized, incarcerated, or simply treated as disposable?
+<p>Fear both altered the landscape of democratic rights and values and dehuman­
+ized a population increasingly willing to look the other way as large segments of the population were dehumanized, incarcerated, or simply treated as disposable?
 The dire consequences can be seen every day as the media reports a stream of tragic sto­